gaehlerm/SoftwareEngineering/README.md

 "Data structures + algorithms = software" Adapted from Bertrand Mayer

-Modularity + testing = engineering
+Abstractions + testing = engineering

 It may sound surprising to you, but proper testing is an absolutely essential step towards writing better code.
 It forces you to write better code.
 In fact, this was the first chapter that I wrote for this book.

+In this chapter, we learn why tests are so important, how to write them and what to look out for when writing tests.

+## A short story about tests

 In the early days of software engineering, people wrote code and packaged it into the software they were selling.
 Before the release, the whole company had to drop all its work for 2 weeks and manually check that all the features were implemented correctly.
 The software developers had to spend night shifts to fix the bugs ASAP because otherwise the release of the software would be delayed.